TurboWarp/docs/docs/development/extensions/better-development-server.md

 1. Can you figure out how to add a new HTML file to the development server?
 (Hint: <Spoiler>look into the "website" folder</Spoiler>)
 1. Can you figure out how to add your extension to the homepage list?
 (Hint: <Spoiler>look at "website/index.ejs"</Spoiler>)
 1. Can you figure out how to add an image for your extension on the homepage?
-(Hint: <Spoiler>create an image in "images" with the same fodler and basename as the file in "extensions"</Spoiler>)
+(Hint: <Spoiler>create an image in "images" with the same folder and basename as the file in "extensions"</Spoiler>)

 ## Next steps